sahithyandev/s3/src/content/docs/artificial-intelligence/05-task-environment.md

 Consists of PEAS:
 - [Performance Measure](/ai/performance-measure)
 - Environment
-- Actuators
+- Actuators - how the model can interact with the environment
-- Sensors
+- Sensors - how the model can perceive the environment

 ## Properties

 ### Obervability

 - Fully Observable
   Agent's sensors give access to the complete state of the environment at each point in time.
+When the sensors detect all the information relevant to the choice of action.
 - Partially Observable
   Agent's sensors give access to a subset of the complete state of the environment at each point in time.
 Can be caused by noise, uncertainty, or incomplete information.

-If the sensors detect all the information relevant to the choice of action, the environment is said to be fully observable.

 ### Single or More